RcppCore/Rcpp/README.md

 available for code relying on the older interface.
 New development should always use this Rcpp package instead.

 Other usage examples are provided by packages using Rcpp.
-As of early July 2025, there are 3043 [CRAN](https://cran.r-project.org) packages using Rcpp (corresponding to 13.6% of all packages, and 61.3% of packages containing compiled code), a further 271 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
+As of early August 2026, there are 3293 [CRAN](https://cran.r-project.org) packages using Rcpp (corresponding to 13.4% of all packages, and 61.3% of packages containing compiled code), a further 292 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
 All these packages provide usage examples for Rcpp.
-The package is in widespread use and has been downloaded over 100.6 million times (per the partial logs from the cloud mirrors of CRAN).
+The package is in widespread use and has been downloaded over 124.1 million times (per the partial logs from the cloud mirrors of CRAN).

 ### Installation